-To foster a more vibrant milonga culture, we have created a milonga etiquette poster for share.
+• To foster a more vibrant milonga culture, we have created a milonga etiquette poster for share.

-If you find it useful for your local studio or community, feel free to download and print it out.
-They are designed to work well for any size from A2 down to A4.
+• The “print” versions are designed to work well for any size from A2 down to A4.

 Languages available:

-Please feel free to distribute or share these however you like.
+• Feel free to distribute or share these however you like.

 Invite with cabeceo